sesu0722/web-scraping/Missions_to_Mars/README.md

-# Assignment: Mission to Mars
+#  Mission to Mars

-In this assignment, I built a web application (app.py) that scrapes various websites for data related to the Mission to Mars and load to database (Mongodb) then displays the information in a single HTML page (index.html).
+I built a web application (app.py) that scrapes various websites for data related to the Mission to Mars and load to database (Mongodb) then displays the information in a single HTML page (index.html).

 ## Part  1: Scraping